Updated Sector Guidance

 The Department of Labor hosted a virtual town hall for workers and employers about VOSHA and CDC guidance to protect Vermont workers as workplaces open, including training materials developed by VOSHA.

-Weekly Q&A Webinar for Municipalities
+Archived Q&A Webinars for Municipalities

 Resources for Vermont's Creative Sector